lbryio/lbry.com/content/faq/how-to-publish.md

 If you don't have LBRY yet, download it [here](/get).
 You can also publish files up to 4 GB from the web at [Odysee.com](https://odysee.com).

 **IMPORTANT NOTE: Only use appropriate tags when publishing content.
-Tag abuse and follow for follow/view for view type activity is prohibited and will not be tolerated.**
+Tag abuse and follow-for-follow/view-for-view type activity is prohibited and will not be tolerated.**

 ## How do I publish content?